cea-hpc/NabLab/truffle/README.md

 ### Monilog Tool

 To enable the monilogging capability for the Nabla interpreter, download the archives available [here](https://github.com/gemoc/monilog/releases/tag/v1.0.0) and [here](https://github.com/gemoc/miniexpr/releases/tag/v1.0.0), extract them in a folder of your choice, and run their corresponding graalvm-setup.sh scripts.
-Once the script is run, the files can be safely deleted as they are not needed anymore.
 Each archive also contain an update site (packaged as a zip file) which you can use to install the monilogger and miniexpr editors into your NabLab IDE, providing auto-completion and syntax highlighting for these languages.
 To do so, in the NabLab IDE, go to **Help** > **Install New Software**, and click on the **Add...** button to indicate the update site you want to install features from.
 Optionally give a name to the update site, click on the **Archive...** button and select the archive you want to use as an update site (monilog-syntax.zip or miniexpr-syntax.zip).